 *CAS CC 101 and 102 together may be substituted for CAS XL 222.

-- Three language courses: CAS LJ 303, 304 and another advanced language course from among the following (students placing above LJ 303 and /or 304 will replace these with other LJ courses in consultation with the advisor):
+- Three language courses: CAS LJ 303, 304 and another advanced language course from among the following (students placing above LJ 303 and /or 304 will replace these with other LJ courses in consultation with the advisor), chosen from:

 - CAS LJ 314 Classical Chinese I for Students of East Asia